 2. Do Not Rush Through Eating

 You are eating your food, not making a dash-or-die run through a windstorm.
 Start with these questions to yourself:

 - How many minutes does a rushed meal save you?

 Your hurrying only aims at finishing the food on the plate, without letting you know if you actually need it or not.

 Another great tip is this: hara hachi bu.
-It is a Japanese term meaning:

-The tradition originated in Okinawa, an island city in Japan.
+The tradition of hara hachi bu originated in Okinawa, an island city in Japan.

 3. Do Not Skip Any Major Meal

-Follow this for a few weeks until you get bored, or feel there’s a need for change.
-Go back to your planner and make changes as you feel best.
+If, in a month or so, there is a need for change, go back to your planner and make modifications as you feel the best.
 Repeat.